 The following tutorial will show you how to assign non-statutory deductions and benefits to your employees.

-The first step is to choose the Employee - Ded&Ben Items menu command.
-This opens the Ded&Ben Items screen where you can define non-statutory deductions (and their related Benefit items when applicable), for each employee.
+From the Payroll tab, open the Employee - Ded&Ben Items screen where you can define non-statutory deductions (and their related Benefit items when applicable), for each employee.

 This completes the deduction and benefit items for the employees.
 You are now ready to review each employee's accumulators.